The Wright Institute Recovery Clinic (WIRC)

 Practicum students participate in the following training activities:

-• Didactic Seminar training (1.5 hours / week): Students begin by developing a fundamental understanding of addiction.
+- Didactic Seminar training (1.5 hours / week): Students begin by developing a fundamental understanding of psychotherapy with our population.
 Students learn clinical assessment and intake, including diagnosis, mental status, psychosocial interviewing, clinical writing, and documentation.
-We then explore various treatment considerations and topics relevant to our population.
+We then explore various treatment considerations and topics relevant to the population.
 As the training year progresses, students gradually learn a more nuanced approach to treating co-occurring disorders.
 The winter quarter didactic training consists of a Chemical Dependency Seminar that meets California's psychology licensing requirement.

-The theoretical orientation is highly integrative, among other approaches, applying psychodynamic thinking to the medical model.
+The theoretical orientation is highly integrative, among other approaches, applying psychodynamic thinking and a social justice framework to the medical model.

 Fees